Ruthie-FRC/Ruthie-FRC/README.md

 - engineering
 - etymology
 - whatever my current adhd hyperfixation is!
+- complex geospatial reasoning and logic
+- Independent mathematical research (formulating and proving original theorems)
+- Developing new equations to model and predict problems previously considered too complex
+- geometry
+- reading research papers
+- explaining ideas/concepts so poorly that the products of their misinterpertations somehow help me prove my origional conjectures by accident
 - ✨Shenanigans✨

 My current passion project:
-Implementing Bayesian Optimization for a coefficident autotuner
+Implementing Bayesian Optimization for a coefficident autotuner Some stuff thats secret... for now...

 Fun facts:
 - I'm a research intern